LITIGATION & DISPUTE RESOLUTION

 Our commercial litigation team, which works in conjunction with the firm’s specialist property division, has a wide range of experience with real property litigation, including: mortgage repossession, constructive trusts and tracing remedies, freezing orders, disputed commission agreements, lapsing and extension of caveats, landlord and tenant disputes, and retail and commercial leasing disputes.

 We have acted for both property owners and those with an interest in land, including secured creditors, prospective purchasers and lessees.
-Such actions have required appearances in the Supreme, District and Local Courts and various tribunals including the Retail Leases Unit, Consumer, Trader & Tenancy Tribunal and the Administrative Decisions Tribunal.
+Such actions have required appearances in the Supreme, District and Local Courts and various state-based tribunals.

-We are highly experienced in all aspects of defending Trade Practices prosecutions and other claims brought under the Trade Practices Act – including dealing with complaints by competitors, ACCC investigations and s.155 Notices, negotiating with ACCC Commissioners and government lawyers, as well as running court actions at trial and appellate levels.
+We are highly experienced in all aspects of defending civil penalty proceedings and other claims brought under the Competition and Consumer Act – including dealing with complaints by competitors, ACCC investigations and s.155 Notices, negotiating with ACCC Commissioners and government lawyers, as well as running court actions at trial and appellate levels.

 Where our clients’ competitors are engaging in unlawful conduct, we provide intelligent and practical advice about bringing private proceedings and, where appropriate, pursue infringers through the Courts with the determination and energy necessary to obtain the desired result.